Carter Bryant: Controversy

 In 2006, Mattel sued MGA Entertainment for $500 million, alleging that Bryant was working for Mattel when he developed its original idea/concept and thus had violated his exclusivity contract.
 On July 17, 2008, a federal jury ruled that Bryant had created the Bratz concept while he was working for Mattel, despite MGA's claim that Bryant had never been employed by Mattel at the time and Bryant's assertion that he had designed the Bratz concepts between two separate periods of employment at Mattel.
 In 2009, the U.S. Court of Appeals for the Ninth Circuit ordered MGA and Mattel to resolve their dispute out of court.

 In popular culture

-Bryant's story is featured in an episode of the Netflix documentary series, The Toys That Made Us.
+Bryant's story is featured in a 2017 episode of the Netflix documentary series, The Toys That Made Us.

-As of 2023, a television series titled "You Don't Own Me" is in development by CBS Studios.
+As of 2023, a television series titled You Don't Own Me is in development by CBS Studios.
 The series will examine the parallel stories of Barbie inventor Ruth Handler and Bryant.